CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Useful terminology:

 **Allas**: The general purpose data storage service of CSC.
-At the moment SD-connect is using Allas as the storage service and you can in practice consider Allas and SD Connect as just one service.
+At the moment SD-connect is using Allas as a storage service and you can in practice consider Allas and SD Connect as just one service.
 However, ongoing development of SD connect is likely to make it diverge from the standard Allas service in the future.

 **Bucket/Container**: In object storage systems the storage spaces into which files are stored are called in some tools as _containers_ and in some tools as _bukcets_.
 These two terms refer to the same thing: the kind-of root directories in your storage area in Allas/SD Connect.
 The bucket/container name is visible to the internet.
 You can have multiple buckets in the same project (up to 500), but each bucket must have a name that is unique throughout the whole storage system (including other projects).
 By default the data in a bucket is accessible just to the project members.
 However you can grant access to other CSC projects or users with SD Connect.

 **CSC Project**: Using CSC services is based on projets: all your data in CSC belong inside a project.
 You can belong to one or multiple projects.
 Each project has a main user, project manager, who can add members and services to the project.
 Project manager is responsible for the activities of the project.
 She for example needs to describe which type of sensitive data the project is processing.